VictoriaMetrics/operator/docs/resources/vmalertmanager.md

 This configuration file is mounted at `VMAlertmanager` `Pod`.
 A special side-car container tracks its changes and sends config-reload signals to `alertmanager` container.

+The operator generates default configuration with `blackhole` root route.
+It needs to properly start alertmanager container with empty configuration.

 ### Using secret

 Basically, you can use the global configuration defined at manually created `Secret`.
 This `Secret` must be created before `VMAlertmanager`.